 Energy consumption (electricity, heat and transport) is responsible for over 70% of our greenhouse gas emissions, so it makes sense to focus on decarbonising electric grids and our heating and transportation systems [3].
 Individual lifestyle changes to promote better energy efficiency, eating less meat and planting trees are compromises that help somewhat, but are not enough to realistically slow, stop or reverse carbon emissions; we need a reliable low-carbon energy supply.

 While this is not an anti-renewables post, there must be caution against advocating them as a sole solution to our predicament.
 Firstly, wind turbines and solar panels are land-intensive; and material intensive for the energy they produce.
-In addition, hydro-power, solar and wind are relatively destructive for the amount of energy they deliver, resulting in a high ecologically destructive imprint from mining and waste disposal.
+In addition, hydro-power, solar and wind are relatively destructive with a high ecological impact due to the low amount of energy they deliver, from mining to waste disposal.
 Unpredictability and intermittency of a weather dependent supply cannot be solved by batteries, which store energy for no more than hours.
 Intermittent sources are backed by methane-intensive gas power, which is expensively managed to fit with peak demand times.

 Excess ramping of gas turbines is inefficient and can generate higher emissions due to start-stop idling as opposed to running at a steady rate.